Repairs & Maintenance

 We endeavoured to provide you with as much information as possible throughout our website, however if you are looking for further information our FAQ’s might have the answer.

 You can report a repair by phoning Cirencester Housing’s free phone repairs line on 0800 0418377.
 The call will be forwarded to our repair’s contractor, NKS Contracts, who will deal with your request accordingly.
 Non-emergency repairs can be reported Monday to Thursday 8:30AM – 5:00PM and Friday 8:30 to 4:30PM.
 Alternatively you can report a repair by emailing us at email@example.com or by completing the online form on our Request A Repairs page on the website.

 Out of hours Emergency repairs can be reported 24/7 by calling 0800 0418377.
-NKS Contractors will only attend repairs if it is an emergency in line with our emergency out-of-hours services that are outlined in the tenant information.
+NKS Contractors will only attend repairs if it is an emergency in line with our emergency out-of-hours services.
+There is further information here: Request a Repair

 Cirencester Housing’s responsibilities as your landlord are outlined under Section 11 of the Landlord & Tenant Act 1985.
 We will take reasonable care to keep the communal areas maintained.
 We are responsible for the gas servicing, the structure of the property including drainage and pipes, gas, electricity and water installations, communal areas and facilities and the exterior of the properties.
 We are not liable for the cost of any necessary repairs that are a result of damage or misuse of the property by yourselves or any visitors to your property or for any fixtures that have been added by a former tenant or alterations made by a former tenant, unless otherwise stated at the start of the tenancy.

 Please visit the Tenant Information page on the website to view and download further information on Maintaining Your Home and for further details landlord and tenant responsibilities.